fashion-data-exchange/slack-notification/README.md

 ### Configuration

-To set the hook_url value you may have a initializer under /config/initializers like this
+To set the hook_url value, you may have an initializer under `config/initializers` like this

 ```ruby
 require "slack/notification"

 FDE::Slack::Notification.configure do |config|
   config.webhook = 'hook_url'